From: “Bill Warner” Date: June 23, 2014 10:04:42 AM PDT

 Dewey believed that education and schooling are instrumental in creating social change and reform.
 “Education is a regulation of the process of coming to share in the social consciousness.”

 Dewey taught that the adjustment of individual activity on the basis of such “social consciousness” is the only sure method of social reconstruction.
 Is it any wonder that our kids have lost their moorings?
 His belief in “Industrial Democracy” and that teachers are not in schools to impose certain ideas or to form certain habits in the child has become a reality in America.
-Now we need to send a new message- the idea that active shooters will folks in states like Utah are doing.
+Now we need to send a new message- the idea that active shooters will be stopped from roaming around schools and using them as abattoirs.
+Folks in states like Utah are empowering people in the schools to be armed.

 It is not just the students that are losing their moorings.
 Dewey’s Progressive policies have become so institutionalized that many teachers that have never heard of him are regimented and educated as John Dewey’s philosophical offspring.